hayaalsh/EconomicsSimulations/README.md

 These were some of the gifs I created while serving as a volunteer Community TA for an online Microeconomics course.
 The main goal was to help illustrate the mathimatical models that most students were struggling with graphically.

 ## Effect of shocks on market equilibrium with price floor
-We explore the effect of changing price floor, supply shocks, and demand shocks on market equilibrium.
+We explored the effect of price-floor shifts, supply shocks, and demand shocks on market equilibrium.

 <p align="center">